Gentleflow/Airclap/README.md

 [![banner](images/banner.webp)](https://airclap.app)
 # Airclap
 Send any file to any device - cross platform, ultra fast and easy to use.
-We hope you can enjoy life instead of wasting time on file transfers.
+We aim to help you enjoy life rather than waste time on file transfers.

 ## Homepage
 [airclap.app](https://airclap.app)